northle/docs/src/docs/basics/views.md

 You can also customize default error pages like `404 Not Found` or `500 Internal Server Error`.

 Just create a file with error code as its name, like `views/errors/404.html`.
 That file should contain your custom page template.
 If the file exists, Northle will serve it as the `404` error page.
 Otherwise, the default one will be served.

+Alternatively you can create your own erro logic with [route handlers](/docs/basics/controllers-and-routes#error-handler-routes).